Towards Deepening Graph Neural Networks: A GNTK-based Optimization Perspective: APPENDIX: Proofs for Theorem 1

 We then use the property of matrix $\mathcal{B}$ and $\mathcal{C}$ before Kronecker product,

 According to the definition of Kronecker product, we have,

 where $i = a+(c-1)n$, and $j = b+(d-1)n $.

 So far, we have proved that $\mathcal{A}(G)$ is a stochastic matrix.
-According to the Perron-Frobenius Theory, a stationary probability vector $ \vec{\pi}(G) \in \mathbb{R}^{n^2 \times 1} $ is defined as a distribution, that does not change under application of the transition matrix; that is, it is defined as a probability distribution which is also a eigenvector of the probability matrix, associated with eigenvalue 1:
+According to the Perron-Frobenius Theory, a stationary probability vector $ \vec{\pi}(G) \in \mathbb{R}^{n^2 \times 1} $ is defined as a distribution, which does not change under application of the transition matrix; that is, it is defined as a probability distribution, which is also an eigenvector of the probability matrix, associated with eigenvalue 1:

 Note that the spectral radius of every stochastic matrix is at most 1 by Gershgorin circle theorem.
-Thus the convergence rate is governed by the second largest eigenvalue.
+Thus, the convergence rate is governed by the second largest eigenvalue.

 Since $\lim_{l \rightarrow \infty} \mathcal{A}_{ij}^{(l)}(G) = \vec{\pi}_j(G)$, we have,

 where $\Pi(G) = $ is the $n^2 \times n^2$ matrix all of whose rows are the stationary distribution.
 Then, we can see that every element in $\vec \Theta^{(l)}(G)$ converges exponentially to an identical value, depending on the stationary distribution and initial state,